karlambuckner/age/README.md

 # _Galactic Age Calculator_

-#### _This is a web application for calculating your age on different planets.
+#### _This is a web application for calculating your age and life expectancy on different planets.
 Oct 13, 2017_

 #### By _**Karla Buckner**_

 ## Description

-_In this web application, the user can discover their many ages.
+_In this web application, the user can discover their many ages and life expectancies.
 There is a conversion from years to seconds.
 There is also a conversion from age on Earth to age on other planets like Mercury, Venus, Mars and Jupiter.
 Far out!_

 ## Specifications